A guide for developing tools to assess for sexual assault within the context of domestic violence1

 - Do you think you and your partner enjoy your sexual relationship equally?

-- Has your partner ever made you have a sexual experience when you had too much alcohol to drink or when you’ve taken something (drugs, etc.) that made you unable to consent?
+- Has your partner ever made you have a sexual experience when you had too much alcohol to drink or when you've taken something (for example: drugs) that made you unable to consent?

 - Has your partner ever forced or pressured you into doing things that you weren't comfortable with?
 What were they?

 - Has your partner ever forced you to have a sexual experience by using a weapon, or by physically hurting you?